amarjeet1609/java-challenge/alj-java-challenge-master/readme.md

 #### Your experience in Java

 Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have over 4 years experience in Java and I started to use Spring Boot from past 2 years
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I have hands on experience in java technologies like Rest API, Soap Services, MicroServices, JMS, etc.

+### Updated Source code by Amarjeet ###
+- Test has been implemented using Junit and Mockito
+- Syntax has been modified as required
+- JWT Bearer Token has been implemented
+- Caching logic has been added and cached the data for better performance.
+- Readme.md file has been modified and Comments/Logs has been added in the Source code.
+- Bugs has been fixed when found.

+### Instruction to start the Application ###
+- Tomcat Port has been changed to 8082, So please change the port while starting Swagger/H2 while testing.
+- Use User/pass => testuser/testpassword as authentication credential to generate Bearer Token.
+  Authorize your endpoints by clicking Authenticate button in Swagger UI and pass the API Key : Bearer <generated token>